-- Allow for multiple opportunities to practice in similar formats - Test earlier in the day to allow time for test administration and for those who may take longer to complete a content area; this is also when students are more alert and may be more engaged and successful - It is best not to break up each individual test as students build upon knowledge as they progress - It is best to test in the early- to mid-window, where possible, to allow for initial concern resolutions and make-up testing - Have scratch paper and pencils available for use; students may want to work out math problems or map out their writing; this is to be collected and securely destroyed at the end of testing - Keep usernames and passwords secure; just like scratch paper, this is to be collected and securely destroyed at the end of testing - Be sure to walk around the testing environment while monitoring students during testing to make sure students are on task
+- Contact the Wyoming Helpdesk to report any issues. - Test earlier in the day to allow time for test administration and for those who may take longer to complete a content area; this is also when students are more alert and may be more engaged and successful. - Administer only one content test in a day. - Do not break up each individual test as students build upon knowledge as they progress. - Test in the early- to mid-window, where possible, to allow for initial concern resolutions and make-up testing. - Have scratch paper and pencils available for use; students may want to work out math problems or map out their writing; this is to be collected and securely destroyed at the end of testing. - Keep usernames and passwords secure; just like scratch paper, this is to be collected and securely destroyed at the end of testing.

-- Try to limit internet and intranet usage throughout the building during testing - Students should have enough room to work without distractions from their neighbors and room to write down any work as needed - Whenever possible, interim assessments should mimic the setting of the summative - Make sure test questions and materials are not discussed or taken out of the test setting to ensure its future viability
+- Walk around the testing environment while monitoring students during testing to make sure students are on task. - Try to limit internet and intranet usage throughout the building during testing. - Students should have enough room to work without distractions from their neighbors and room to write down any work as needed. - Whenever possible, interim assessments should mimic the setting of the summative. - Make sure test questions and materials are not discussed or taken out of the test setting to ensure its future viability.